The Bear Is On The Prowl

 Maintain your well prepared broad asset allocation, but now may be the latest time to consider making tweaks at the margins of your strategy.

-The recent stock market rally is potentially starting to coming apart.
+The recent stock market rally is potentially starting to come apart.
 The S&P 500 Index has rallied by as much as +31% from its March 23 lows.
 It is still nearly +28% higher from its bottom set just one month ago.
 But the rally is now at risk.
 And signs of trouble are lurking everywhere as the bear continues to stalk its S&P 500 Index prey.

 Putting the rally into perspective.
 Some are saying this is a new bull market.
 It's not.
 While some abide by the "official" technical definitions, we should open our minds a bit more than that.
 Bull markets don't trade nearly -20% below their highs from two months ago.
 At least up to this point, the bounce from March 23 lows is still no more than a bear market rally.